On Pl\"ucker Equations Characterizing Grassmann Cones

-\claim{} To ease notation, let us agree to denote simply by $Res(f)$ the coefficient of $X^{-1}$ of a formal Laurent series $f\in\ZZ((X^{-1}))$.
-To prove Theorem~\ref{0stmnthm} below, we need a powerful result due to Laksov and Thorup~\cite[Theorem 0.1.(2)]{LakTh1}.
+\claim{} Let us agree to simply write $\Res(f)$ for the coefficient of $X^{-1}$ of a formal Laurent series $f\in\ZZ((X^{-1}))$.
+To prove Theorem~\ref{0stmnthm} below, we need a powerful result due to Laksov and Thorup~\cite[Theorem 0.1.(2)]{LakTh1} (see also~\cite{LakTh2}).
 Let us introduce a few new pieces of notation.
 Let